gabrielzuqueto/docker-firefox/README.md

 ## Quick Start ##

-Use the image directly from DockerHub
+Use the image directly from Docker Hub

 ```
 docker run -ti --rm \